IBE160/SG-Bergen/docs/product-brief-ibe160-2025-11-16.md

 The MVP will focus on delivering the complete, core gameplay loop with the following features:
 -   **Two-Player Online Gameplay:** Players can create or join a game room using a unique code.
+-   **User-Uploaded Custom Character Sets:** A host player can upload their own character images and names to create a custom game board.
 -   **Base Character Pool:** A default set of at least 50 characters will be available.
 -   **Interactive Elimination:** Players can visually "flip down" or gray out characters to narrow down possibilities.
 -   **Digital Rule Implementation:** The game will enforce the official "Guess Who" rules for turn-based play and win/loss conditions.